dinesh36/learn-react/README.md

 ### Exercises for JSON
 * Set the variable as value in object
 * Set the variable as key in object
-* Set keyword[like 'function', 'var', 'for'] as property in object
 * Remove object property

 ## [Array](https://codesandbox.io/s/serene-neumann-elpt4)
 ### Exercises for Array
 * Add element beginning the array
 * Add element end the array
 * Remove element from start of the array
 * Remove element from end the array
-* Concat the array
+* Concat two arrays to one array
 * Remove the multiple items from the array
 * Get the desired length of array from array [sub array]

 ## [Functions](https://codesandbox.io/s/hopeful-moore-blupc)
 ### Exercises for functions
-* Create the function named studentMarkTotal, This function will have the varialbe called marks, and also have the function total, this function will total the marks of the students.
+* Create the function named totalMarks, This function will have the arguments `scienceMarks`, `mathsMarks`, `englishMarks` and will return the total of those marks in return.
-* try using special variable args with function.
+* try using special variable `args` within the function.

 ## [Loops](https://codesandbox.io/s/vigilant-dust-x3wyj)
 ### Exercises for Loops